 - If your ESA causes any property damages or hurts someone, you’ll have to pay for it.

 - Some countries have ESA restrictions, meaning they can be put in quarantine or denied entrance.

 Passing off a pet as an emotional support animal has extremely serious consequences in Jacksonville and in the state of Florida.
 If you’re caught doing so, you’ll be charged with a second-degree misdemeanor.
 This means that you may be facing incarceration of up to 60 days, a fine of up to $500 or even both!

 No one wants to go through this, so make sure you don’t misrepresent an assistance animal.
 Getting one isn’t that difficult if you truly need one, so why not do it the legal way?

 5 Facts You Need to Know Before Receiving Your ESA

 It’s important to know a few things before getting an ESA at home.
 Here are three facts you should commit to memory:

 - ESAs aren’t psychiatric service animals, service dogs, pets, or therapy dogs.

 - ESAs aren’t just dogs.
-You can choose to own one of the many breeds of cats or miniature horses allowed!
+You can choose to own one of the many feline breeds for emotional support cats or miniature horses allowed!

 - Only trained service dogs are afforded public accommodation without needing the permission of a manager or business owner.